Racing Drone Setup – A Comprehensive Guide

 FAQ

-1. What’s the best frame size for a beginner racing drone?
+1. What’s the ideal frame size for a racing drone?

-4. What’s the difference between 4S and 6S batteries?
+3. What’s the difference between 4S and 6S batteries for racing drones?

 Final Thoughts